zencart/documentation/content/user/products/linked_product.md

       * Other 1080p televisions
 ```

-The great thing about linked products is that although they show up in multiple categories, there is really only one product.
+Although linked products show up in multiple categories, there is really only one actual product in your database.
 This means that any change made to the Samsung MX701080 in the main product category will automatically change all the linked products.